-The Fund promotes climate change mitigation, support for the UNG principles (which cover matters including human rights, labour, corruption and environmental pollution) and investment in companies aligned with the following sustainability themes: energy transition; sustainable mobility; sustainable industry; sustainable agribusiness; and carbon reduction.
+The Fund promotes climate change mitigation, support for the UNGC principles (which cover matters including human rights, labour, corruption and environmental pollution) and investment in companies aligned with the following sustainability themes: energy transition; sustainable mobility; sustainable industry; sustainable agribusiness; and carbon reduction.
 The Fund does not use a reference benchmark to attain its environmental or social characteristics.

-- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Carbon Carbon footprint scope 1 and 2

-This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions (if available).
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Carbon Carbon footprint scope 1 and 2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions (if available).
 Scope 1 emissions are those from sources owned or controlled by the company, typically direct combustion of fuel as in a furnace or vehicle.
 Scope 2 emissions are those caused by the generation of electricity purchased by the company.

-- Overall UNGC Compliance Status - % of portfolio aligned with the Fund's sustainability themes based on internal proprietary methodology - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Overall UNGC Compliance Status - % of portfolio aligned with the Fund's sustainability themes based on internal proprietary methodology - ESG Exclusionary screens see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?